Kévin Aymoz: 2021–2022 season: Beijing Olympics

-2022–2023 season: Top 5 at World
+2022–2023 season: Top 5 at World Championships

 After a difficult Olympic season, Aymoz contemplated whether he had the desire to continue for another four years to the 2026 Winter Olympics.
 He said he "took a summer break–reading books and watching TV shows.
 And then I was like: Okay, I'm ready to go again."
 For his free program for the season, he drew inspiration from Madeline Miller's novel The Song of Achilles, about the relationship between Achilles and Patroclus.
 Using primarily music from Gladiator, he explained, "my story is not about gladiators, but the music touches my heart, and it's the story of two people fighting for love."

 Aymoz began the new season in September at the 2022 U.S. Classic.
 After winning the short program, placing ahead of American rising star Ilia Malinin, he finished second in the free skate and overall.
 He then traveled to France to compete at the Master's de Patinage but sustained an ankle injury while there and had to withdraw from the 2022 Grand Prix de France.
 After six weeks of recovery, he came back to win his first Challenger gold medal at the 2022 Warsaw Cup.
 The following week at 2022 Grand Prix of Espoo, he again won the short program over Malinin, despite not yet attempting any quad jumps post-injury.
 He was third in the free skate and won the bronze medal overall, a result of which he said he was "really proud."

 At the French championships, Aymoz finished second behind Adam Siao Him Fa.
 He then competed at the 2023 European Championships, coming fourth in the short program after singling his triple Axel attempt.
 He was fourth in the free skate as well, and finished fourth overall, 7.09 points behind Swiss bronze medalist Lukas Britschgi.

 Aymoz finished fifth in the short program at the 2023 World Championships in Saitama, saying that he had entered the competition without any "special goals" as to his placement, adding "I just want to be here and enjoy myself."
 He went on to finish fourth in the free skate, setting a new personal best score in the segment, and finishing fourth overall.
 He was less than sixth points behind American bronze medalist Ilia Malinin.
 This was the best world results for a Frenchman in eleven years, since Brian Joubert's 4th place in 2012.
 Subsequently, Aymoz was named for the second time in a row captain of the French team at the 2023 World Team Trophy.
 He set a new personal best score of 100.58 in the short program, finishing third in the segment and clearing the 100-point threshold for the first time in his career, which he celebrated.
 He came fourth in the free skate adding back two quads for the first time of the season, while Team France finished fifth overall at the event.